-Health data are unstructured, from variant sources (i.e. financial, billing, pharmaceutical, durable medical, laboratory, etc.), they do not utilize standardized terminology and require great collaboration among all stakeholders.
+Health data is unstructured, from variant sources (i.e. financial, billing, pharmaceutical, durable medical, laboratory, etc.).
+They do not utilise standardised terminology and require great collaboration among all stakeholders.

 Accuracy and quality of data needs to be established and issues addressed.
 Improving the interoperability of healthcare data and systems is a top priority in many countries.